mrsujeet/coding_problems/NextPermutation.md

 So, `i = 1` (`nums[i] = 4`).

 This means everything from index 2 onward `[7,6,5,3,2]` is a **non-increasing suffix**.
+So when we scan from right to left, we are looking for the longest tail part of the array that is sorted in descending order.

 ---